June 20, 2014

 Gwynn singled against the Phillies for his first hit on July 19, 1982.
 When he reached first base, Pete Rose shook Gwynn’s hand and said: “Don’t try and catch me all in one night, kid.”

 The greatest hitter of all time had 3,141 hits, 19th all time.
 He hit .338 for his career, 20th all time.
-He hit .300 or better for 19 straight seasons.
+He hit .300 for 19 straight seasons.
 Only Ty Cobb was better.
 He won eight batting titles.
 Only Cobb had more.
 He won his first batting title when he was 24 years old.
 He won his last when he was 37.
 He hit .394 in 1994, when a players strike ended the season on Aug.
 12. He hit .368 over a five-year period.
 Ted Williams never had a stretch that good.

 Gwynn isn’t just the best player in Padres history.
 He is San Diego.
 He played left field and point guard at San Diego State.
 He was drafted by the Padres and the San Diego Clippers on the same day.
 After he retired, Gwynn coached San Diego State’s baseball team, which plays at Tony Gwynn Stadium.